 Global Thinking Foundation (GLT) was born with the mission of promoting financial education, addressing mainly women and vulnerable sections of society.
-The Global Thinking Foundation’s commitment aimed at supporting a culture aware of savings and the value of money for the economic sustainability of families and economic growth supporting the global objectives of the 2030 Agenda, including Goal 4 and 5.
-The founding purposes emerge, among other things, a commitment to spread knowledge and training among adults and families .
-GLT focus on improving the development of knowledge, skills and competences that allow making conscious economic, financial and social security choices that contribute not only to individual well-being but also to the family and more specifically social one of the country.
-But also to “prevent and combat situations deriving from economic isolation for women victims of economic violence, by implementing training and dissemination actions in support of the principles of gender equality and reduction of social damage that derive from this phenomenon which also exposes the new generations to a lack of active participation in the economic development of the country “.
-This page contains the collaborations born from the meeting with partners sensitive to the issues of gender equality, and the fight against violence and economic abuse.
+Global Thinking Foundation’s commitment is aimed at supporting a culture aware of savings and the value of money for the economic sustainability of families and economic growth supporting the global objectives of the 2030 Agenda, including Goal 4 and 5.
+Among the founding purposes, a commitment to spread knowledge and training among adults and families emerge.
+GLT focuses on improving the development of knowledge, skills and competences that allow making conscious economic, financial and social security choices that contribute not only to the individual and family well-being, but more specifically to the social well-being of the country.
+GLT also wants to “prevent and combat situations deriving from economic isolation for women victims of economic violence, by implementing training and dissemination actions in support of the principles of gender equality and reduction of social damage that derive from this phenomenon which also exposes the new generations to a lack of active participation in the economic development of the country “.
+This page contains the collaborations born from the meeting with partners sensitive to the issues of gender equality and the fight against violence and economic abuse.

 It is the first poetry book by Alessandra Minghetti, published in December 2019.
-Alessandra Minghetti openly supports and encourages the critical female financial education work of the Global Thinking Foundation.
+Alessandra Minghetti openly supports and encourages the critical female financial education work of Global Thinking Foundation.
 On the subject, she composed the poem “Usual welcome violence love” contained in the book.
 Female’s economic culture is a visible means of contrasting fundamental ignorance of abuse.
 The author of “Women without hair have nail polish on their feet” and the publisher “The factory of illusions” donate 1 euro for each book sold in favour of this noble and useful anti-violence proposal.
 Visit the web site, click the Link

-The event promoted by the Laterza publishing house with the Petruzzelli Foundation, sponsored by the Global Thinking Foundation in the city of Bari, saw five appointments: read the history of our country through the events of some awesone female figures and, finally, through the biography collective of the women’s movement which, after the Sixty-eight, has innervated the great civil battles that have made history in our country.
+The event promoted by the Laterza publishing house with the Petruzzelli Foundation, sponsored by Global Thinking Foundation in the city of Bari, saw five appointments: read the history of our country through the events of some awesone female figures and, finally, through the biography collective of the women’s movement which, after the Sixty-eight, has innervated the great civil battles that have made history in our country.

-The review is part of the Global Thinking Foundation Social Inclusion Project: Focus South Visit the Page to find out all the initiatives
+The review is part of Global Thinking Foundation Social Inclusion Project: Focus South Visit the Page to find out all the initiatives

 The ADEI-WIZO National Literary Prize Adelina Della Pergola, established in 2000, aims to make the Jewish world better known to the general public.
 The finalist books are chosen from works of Jewish topic, by living international authors, by a Selection Jury made up exclusively of Women.
 The Municipality of Ferrara, the Ferrara section of the ADI-Wizo and the Institute of Contemporary History, which in particular dealt with the jury of the students from Ferrara, collaborated in organizing the event.
 A group of students from the “Roiti” high school coordinated by Prof. Silvia Sansonetti and a class from the “Vergani” Institute held by Prof. Susanna Tasso were involved.
 The jury, as well as the students from Ferrara, is made up of students from all over Italy.